deepmodeling/dpdispatcher/doc/run.md

 # Run Python scripts

-Dpdispatcher can be used to run a single Python script directly:
+DPDispatcher can be used to run a single Python script directly:

 ```sh
 dpdisp run script.py